Welthulk/Sparlectra.jl/docs/src/jacobi.md

 ## Purpose

-The purpose of the Jacobian matrix is to facilitate the calculation of the derivatives of real and reactive power injections with respect to the system variables, such as bus voltages (\(V\)) and phase angles (\(\phi\)).
+The purpose of the Jacobian matrix is to facilitate the calculation of the derivatives of real and reactive power injections with respect to the system variables, such as bus voltages (\(V\)) and phase angles (\(\varphi\)).
 The Jacobian matrix is structured using superelements to enhance its clarity.

 ## Example